 You can also reach Skye by bus, however, it’s worth noting that while there are some local bus services there, it is very difficult to get around the Isle of Skye without a car.
 In fact, many of Skye’s attractions are quite remote and the only way to reach them is by car.

 Still, if you really want to go by bus, the fastest way is to take a train from Plockton Station to Kyle of Lochalsh first (a 15-minute ride).
-Then, take the Scottish Citylink bus from Kyle of Lochalsh Old Slipway Bus Stop to Portree Sq Isle of Skye bus stop.
-The journey takes an hour and costs £8.
+Then, take either the Scottish Citylink or Stagecoach bus to Portree, the main town on Skye.
+The journey takes 1 hour and costs around £8.

 The town of Portree is quite close to a lot of Skye’s attractions.
 However, as mentioned before, many of them are only reachable by car.
 Here are the driving distances and times from Plockton to some of Skye’s main points of interest, if you were to drive directly.